 Early Detection Means Less Vision Loss

 Glaucoma is the leading cause of blindness in the United States.
-Approximately 2.2 million Americans have been diagnosed with Glaucoma.
+Approximately 2.2 million Americans have been diagnosed with glaucoma.
 Another 2 million Americans have the disease but do not know it.
-Glaucoma is an eye pressure problem where the pressure slowly damages the 1.1 million nerve cells in the eye.
+Glaucoma is a disease where the eye pressure slowly damages the 1.1 million nerve cells in the eye.
 The nerve cells carry information from the eye to the brain, so if they are damaged no signal reaches the brain.
 Those cells combine together to form a structure in the eye called the optic nerve.

 Glaucoma is a silent disease, there are no symptoms, and the damage to your vision is permanent.
 There is no cure for glaucoma, and there is no way of reversing the damage caused by glaucoma.
 Therefore, early diagnosis is the best strategy.
 Lenza Eye Center is dedicated to providing the most accurate and comprehensive screening for glaucoma.